depeche-py/depeche-db/docs/concepts/data-model.md

     end
 ```

+Messages are assigned a unique & gapless `position` within their partition.
+The
-Within a partition, messages are ordered by their global position in the
+order of messages within a partition is based on their global position in the
 message store.
-Messages are assigned a unique & gapless `position` within their
-partition.
+This cannot be guaranteed though, because transactions writing
+to the messages store might be committed "out of order".
+The messages will be
+out of order concerning their global position, if the aggregated stream is
+updated between those commits.

 Please note that this example partitioning (which used the stream name as the
 partition key) is only one possibility.
 Users can define how messages are